MovEaxEax/YookaDebug/README.md

 - Program scripts:
   With `frame{}` you define what player functions are called with each frame.
 With `wait{}` you define to wait a specific amaounts of frames.
 This code has *not* to be case-sensitive, type as you want. *IMPORTANT* however is, that each frame/wait has a own line, so press new line for a new command (There is no delimiter yet).
+  There are no options for comments either.
 It's thinkful that you get sometimes an error, because there is a space to much or what ever.
 You will see if something is wrong in the debug window.
 Here is the full list of commands

   Fly()
   Context()